 - Suitable for families, community groups, schools, allotment, resident associations.
 No age or ability limit

-In support of the Hedgehog Street campaign, we want to help put Scottish hedgehogs on the map and we need your help to do so.
+We want to help put Scottish hedgehogs on the map and we need your help to do so.
 If you want to ensure your local area has hedgehogs for generations to come you can help by signing up to become a Hedgehog Champion for free.

 Over 30,000 have already done so, but we are lacking representation in Scotland!
 Through the HogWatch project we have over 50 new representatives for hedgehogs.
 Could you join them?